Skip to main content Skip to navigation Skip to footer

 Disable Name Fields

 My popular demand, you can now register with just an email address – you no longer have to enter your name as well.
 I had to check this was all legit in the eyes of the GDPR, etc. before I made this change but it seems to be all good and now, it’s in the plugin.
-You can switch the name fields off by using the shortcode parameter user_names="false"
+You can switch the name fields off by using the shortcode parameter user_names="false".
+If you’re logged in and the user_fields="false" shortcode parameter is set, the user_names field won’t have any affect.

 Disable Privacy Policy Checkbox

 Also by popular demand, you can now hide the privacy policy checkbox that showed at the bottom of the form.
 This is only hidden for logged in users as they may have already accepting privacy and/or terms and conditions when registering for the site.
-You can switch the privacy field off by using the shortcode parameter privacy_policy="false"
+You can switch the privacy field off by using the shortcode parameter privacy_policy="false".

 Admin Email Alert